mexiquin/mexiquin.github.io/content/en/about/index.md

 +++
+title = "About Me"
-title = "My name is Quinton Jasper" description = "About me" type = "about" date = "2022-07-27"
+description = "About me"
+type = "about"
+date = "2023-05-24"
 +++

-I’m a professional software developer and incoming graduate student of Informatics at Northern Arizona University.
-What once started as an interest in programming and computing machinery has now become a desire to apply computing and statistical methods in order to identify real-world patterns and invoke real-world change.

-What do I specialize in?
-I'm not really sure just yet, as the applications are too numerous.
-However, I currently conduct research under Dr. Morgan Vigil-Hayes at the CANIS Lab here at NAU.
-Here, I utilize qualitative and quantitative statistical methods to better understand the effects of network and connectivity disparities among different socio-economic classes, as well as helping develop both software and community-engagement programs that both encourage and educate disadvantaged communities, allowing individuals to make full use of today's available technology.
+Hi there!
+I'm Quinton, and I’m a professional software developer at Northern Arizona University.

+I currently specialize in Web and WordPress development, but I like to dip my toes into other fields as well!
+If I happen to make any major discoveries or developments, I'll be sure to post them here so others can come and tinker with me. :)